 It’s a question I see a lot of online.
 “Do I need a pair of shoes for lifting?”
 Well if you are serious about going to the gym, absolutely.
 A good pair of lifting shoes will last you for MANY years.

-Important factors in a weightlifting shoe:
+Important factors in the best weightlifting shoes:

 - Raised heel

-This is essential for a shoe meant for doing squats, because it helps those of us (yes, including myself here) with less than ideal ankle mobility.
-It’s one of those things that is going to be personal preference to a certain degree, but will inevitably help you to achieve good squatting depth comfortably.
+This is essential for a shoe meant for doing squats because it helps those of us (yes, including myself here) with less than ideal ankle mobility.
+It’s one of those things that is going to be personal preference to a certain degree but will inevitably help you to achieve good squatting depth comfortably.

 You can squat in a shoe with flat soles just fine, but that may take more time to get used to and not help as much for squats.
-Generally the higher the heel the more preferable the shoe is for squats and olympic lifts such as the snatch and clean and jerk.
+Generally, the higher the heel the more preferable the shoe is for squats and olympic lifts such as the snatch and clean and jerk.

-- Wide toe box, good ankle support
+- The wide toe box, good ankle support

 Because your heel is raised in a lifting shoe, it’s also important that you have ankle support.
 This is pretty much a given since the two go hand in hand, but some shoes skimp on this.
 A wider toe box not only makes for a more comfortable fit, but aids with the overall stability of the shoe.